 This is no different to a self-appointed consumer law advocate travelling door-to-door offering businesses a certificate and stamp to label their products “legal” even though their products are in fact already legal... and everyone already knows it.
 Remember, halal means “permissible” or “lawful” to Muslims.

 Lawful foods like honey, nuts, grains, milk and yes, even water are all now ‘halal certified’ with stamps and fees paid, simply to tell Muslims these items are “permissible” when they already know they are.
-And anyway WTF should that have to do with we Aussies?
+Regardless, what should that have to do with non-Muslim Australians?

 The moneymen are profiting from a fraud, while not producing a damned thing.
 It’s the ultimate scam, powered by incorrect definitions of religious teachings.

 The already “permissible” list is growing by the week.
 Plastic containers are now “halal permissible”, so is cutlery, cleaning products, cosmetics, perfumes, fragrances and pharmaceuticals.
 New targets include packaging materials such as tin cans, drums, plastic bottles, moving on to clothing, white goods, cars, toys, tools, holidays, services and building products.

 Anything that touches food or touches hands that touch food has to be approved... for a fee of course.
 Incredibly, even trucking companies delivering foodstuffs are now being successfully targeted.

 To operate a Halal certification business in Australia requires no Islamic qualification.
 Any Muslim can do it, and many are.
 A business model like this has the potential to make millions for slick, smooth-talking certifiers like Mohamed El-Mouelhy.